 I served my sandwiches with a quick slaw of finely-shredded green cabbage seasoned with rice vinegar, mustard, black pepper, and cilantro.
 These can get a bit messy, so keep a napkin handy!

-- 1 c. barbecue sauce of choice (I used homemade)
+- 1 cup barbecue sauce (I used homemade)